kpk3/kpk3.github.io/projects/manoakinegrindz.md

 permalink: projects/manoakinegrindz
 date: 2016
 labels:
+  - Javascript
+  - CSS
-  - C#
+  - Meteor
-  - XML
+  - Galaxy
-  - Visual Studio
+  - IntelliJ
 summary: A means of quickly searching for a place to eat based on critera such as ingredients, dishes, or location.
 ---